Building a Scalable Search Architecture

 In relational databases, information is well organized and more reliable.
 In contrast, in search engines, information is not systematized and is not stable since its location and content can constantly change.

 Search engines are easy and fast to implement.
-However, unlike databases, search engines need to be updated frequently.
+Unlike databases, search engines need to be updated frequently.
 Their main goal is to provide a relevant set of high-quality search results that respond quickly to customer needs.

 Scaling Architecture Patterns